zemccartney/pgrease/README.md

 The module will:

 <!-- TODO NO!
 WE'RE NOT PARSING INTO ENV, JUST PARSING INTO AN OBJECT.
 ANY ISSUE WITH THAT? -->
-1. Look for a .env file in the current working directory and parse the values found therein into process.env (see dotenv) <!-- TODO LINK TO DOTENV -->
+1. Look for a .env file in the current working directory (or the path specified (see "Options")) and parse (see dotenv) <!-- TODO LINK TO DOTENV -->
-2. Check for and configure itself with values it understands
+2. Check for and configure itself with values it understands found in that file
 3. Display a prompt previewing the actions it intends to take given the supplied configuration
 4. On receiving your ok, execute those queries

-`pgrease` currently runs the following queries
+`pgrease` currently runs the following queries <!-- TODO These aren't queries.
+Statements?
+Commands? -->

 <!-- TODO Fix this documentation -->
 1. `CREATE DATABASE`